lzhoucs/lzhoucs.github.io/_posts/2018-05-20-how-to-use-jenv-brew-to-manage-multiple-java-versions.md

   `/Library/Java/JavaVirtualMachines/jdk1.8.0_131.jdk/Contents/Home`

-A `homebrew cask install` will download the latest package at `/usr/local/Caskroom/java/`, then install to both directorys, whereas if you install the package you downloaded from java.com, or upgrade the package from 'Java Preference Panel', it only installs/upgrades the Web Applet plugin.
+A `homebrew cask install` will download the latest package at `/usr/local/Caskroom/java/`, then install to both directories, whereas if you install the package you downloaded from java.com, or upgrade the package from 'Java Preference Panel', it only installs/upgrades the Web Applet plugin.

 There's also `/System/Library/Frameworks/JavaVM.framework/Versions/Current/Commands/` folder, which maintains a copy of bin commands in current java installation, and it will be updated when a new version of jdk is installed.